CleverCloud/escli/README.md

 * reallocate all shard from one node in the objective of kill it gracefully
 * open/close indexes

-Configuration is made using common-env by @FGRibreau
+Configuration is made using common-env by @FGRibreau My use case : autoenv + autojump

 Internal is made with promise